jmarkowski/webapp-template/README.md

 # Project Initialization

+## Configuration

 The following commands will configure the template project.

     $ ./configure
     $ make

 For a set of configuration options, use the help flag: `./configure -h`.

+## Install Tools

+All tools are included in docker containers.
+These tools are executed from within the docker container to compile sources.

+To install the tools, move into the `tools` directory and run the script.

+    $ cd tools/
+    $ ./install-tools

 # Development With Docker